 8. Corded Or Cordless?

-Whether to choose a corded or cordless vacuum is best determined with your home layout and personal preference in mind.
+The decision of whether to choose a corded or cordless vacuum is best determined with your home layout and personal preference in mind.

-Corded vacuums are best suited for cleaning larger areas and performing heavier tasks while cordless ones are great for smaller areas and lighter tasks.
+In general, corded vacuums are well suited for cleaning large areas and performing heavier tasks; while cordless vacuum options are great for smaller spaces and lighter tasks.

 9. Power Consumption

-Most vacuum cleaners run on approximately 2000 watts which isn’t too high for a vacuum cleaner in terms of power consumption.
+Typical vacuum cleaners will run on approximately 2000 watts of energy, which is a fair amount for a vacuum cleaner in terms of power consumption.

 10. Maneuverability And Ergonomics